kk-min/git-setup/README.md

-# git-clone-setup
+# git-setup
-Script to clone all of a user's repos into a folder.
+Scripts for setting up git repos on a new machine.